Martia: Give a girl a chance, Captain. [takes the form of Iman] It takes a lot of effort.

 When the Master of Illusion or character with Voluntary Shapeshifting wants to seduce someone, they have one very powerful tool in their arsenal: they can be anyone's "type".
 If they get their amorous advances rejected they will simply change their appearance until they hit paydirt.
 Common users of this tactic are those with Voluntary Shapeshifting as their main power, Witches (especially if her real form is that of a Wicked Witch), sirens, Literal Maneaters, and Succubi and Incubi.

-A little research goes a long way in this regard, and a lot of subtlety is needed to keep the target from figuring out the seducer is a shapeshifter. ... which is actually fairly rare for this trope, since the shapeshifter will basically be Showing Off the New Body in a superpower equivalent to a strip tease while the seductee is looking.
+A little research goes a long way in this regard, and a lot of subtlety is needed to keep the target from figuring out the seducer is a shapeshifter. ...Which is actually fairly rare for this trope, since the shapeshifter will typically be showing off their new forms in a superpower equivalent to a striptease while the seducee is looking.
 If the fact that they're being seduced by a shapeshifter doesn't give them Shapeshifting Squick, they may actually find it really kinky and start making suggestions.

 If the shapeshifter is impersonating someone whom the target is in love with, it crosses with Bed Trick.
 The trope is also likely to be involved in The Schlub Pub Seduction Deduction.

 Subtrope of Power Perversion Potential.
 Compare You Sexy Beast, Glamour.
 Not to be confused with Shapeshifting Lover, where they only have one alternate form (and it's animal to human).
 Might be related to Shapeshifters Do It for a Change, however.
 See also A Form You Are Comfortable With, where the shapeshifter's concern isn't so much about making you horny but about not breaking your mind by showing you their true form.